 Creepy, curious, and cultural, Brno conceals an entire network of underground spaces, crypts, cellars, an ossuary, and an aqueduct.

 The labyrinth under the Vegetable Market (Labyrinth pod Zelným trhem) contrasts with its heaving social scene above, where 212 steps take you down to 1,000 metres of passageways once used as a storage space for merchants.
-The Mint Master’s Cellar (Mincmistrovský sklep), under the New Town Hall, was where the city minted coins and the Underground reservoirs in Žlutý kopec are a newly opened space that’s said to be very much like Istanbul’s Basilica Cistern.
+The Mint Master’s Cellar (Mincmistrovský sklep), under the New Town Hall, was where the city minted coins, and the Underground Reservoirs on Žlutý kopec (yellow hill) are a newly opened space very much like Istanbul’s Basilica Cistern.

 As cemeteries got full, people were buried in mass pits beneath churches.
 The Ossuary at the Church of St James (Kostnice u sv.
 Jakuba) was uncovered in 2000 when the square was reconstructed – a discovery that made this underground burial shaft the second-largest Ossuary in Europe after the Paris Catacombs.
 50,000 people are estimated to be buried here, primarily victims of diseases like the plague and cholera.
 It was decided to rearrange the bones as a mark of dignity and remembrance.